NuGet/Home/designs/NuGet-ClientCertificates.md

 Can be configured with:
     - Attribute `packageSource`.
 Required. `packageSources` source name reference.
     - Attribute `path`.
 Absolute or relative path to certificate file.
 Required.
     - Attribute `password`.
-Plain or encrypted password string.
+Encrypted password string.
 Optional.
 Encrypted in same manner as [PackageSourceCredential](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file#packagesourcecredentials) password.
+    - Attribute `clearTextPassword`.
+The unencrypted password string.
+Optional.

+It is denied to use `password` and `clearTextPassword` attributes at the same time.

 ## Configuration example